 Every year, we survey thousands of mortgage customers to reveal the lenders leading the way in customer service.
 We also analyse thousands of residential mortgages over four weeks to find the lenders offering the most competitive deals.

 Based on a combination of results from our June 2019 customer satisfaction survey and expert mortgage analysis, we've named the following lenders Which?
 Recommended Providers - meaning they're currently the best mortgage lenders out there.

 |Provider||Which? verdict||Customer score|

 In order to be named a Which?
-Recommended Provider, mortgage providers must:
+Recommended Provider, mortgage lenders must:

-- have achieved a top score in the latest Which? satisfaction survey
+- have achieved a top customer score in a Which? customer satisfaction survey;

-- be fully covered by the FSCS (Financial Services Compensation Scheme) and FCA (Financial Conduct Authority) banking standards regime
+- be fully covered by the Financial Services Compensation Scheme and Financial Conduct Authority banking standards regime.

 Which? closely monitors the products and practices of all recommended providers, and reserves the right to exclude any company that does not treat its customers fairly.